List of Acclaim Entertainment subsidiaries: Acclaim Studios Teesside

 Acclaim Studios Teesside was based in Stockton-on-Tees, England.
-The company was founded in February 1988 by brothers Darren and Jason Falcus, at the time aged 19 and 18, respectively, under the name Optimus Software.
-The company was originally located in Stockton, where the Falcus brothers were born as well.
-Both founders had previously started programming in 1981, and released their first game, Castle of Doom, in 1983.
+The company was founded in February 1988 by brothers Darren and Jason Falcus, at the time aged 19 and 18, under the name Optimus Software.
+The company was located in Stockton, where the brothers were born.
+The founders had started programming in 1981, and released their first game, Castle of Doom, in 1983.
 Games released by Optimus Software generated retail sales in excess of US$500 million.
 These games included Big Nose the Caveman and the Seymour series, both of which they developed for Codemasters.

 In 1993, Optimus Software was acquired by Iguana Entertainment to undisclosed terms.
-Subsequently, the company moved to new offices located in Middlesbrough, and was renamed Iguana UK.
-Iguana Entertainment itself was acquired by Acclaim in 1995, at which point Iguana UK moved back to Stockton.
+The company moved to new offices in Middlesbrough, and was renamed Iguana UK.
+Iguana Entertainment itself was acquired by Acclaim in 1995, and Iguana UK moved back to Stockton.
 Under the new banner, Iguana UK and the Falcus brothers developed the Shadow Man series, home console versions of various NBA Jam titles, and the Nintendo 64 version of Forsaken.
 With the consolidation of Acclaim Studios' branding in May 1999, Iguana UK was renamed Acclaim Studios Teesside.
 The Falcus brothers left the company in February 2000 and founded Atomic Planet Entertainment.
 At that time, the studio had 75 employees.
 The studio was closed in May 2002.